Triadic percolation on multilayer networks: Random multilayer networks with triadic interactions

 A triadic interaction occurs when a node regulates a structural edge between other two nodes.
 In this work, in which we adopt the framework of triadic percolation already considered in Refs.~\cite{sun2023dynamic,sun2024higher,millan2025spatio}, we assume that this regulation implies switching on or off the edge between the two considered nodes.

 We consider a multilayer network (for a schematic representation, see Fig.~\ref{fig:diagram_regulation}) with two layers, namely A and B, and with both interlayer and intralayer triadic interactions.
 The multilayer network is denoted as $\vec{G}=(\mathcal{G}_{A}, \mathcal{G}_{B}, \mathcal{W}_{AB}, \mathcal{W}_{BA})$ and is formed by two networks $\mathcal{G}_{A}$ and $\mathcal{G}_B$ with intralayer structural links and triadic interactions, and the bipartite regulatory networks $\mathcal{W}_{AB}$ and $\mathcal{W}_{BA}$ capturing the interlayer triadic interactions.
 Specifically, each layer $\mathcal{G}_{i}=(V_{i}, E_{i}, W_i)$ (with $i \in \{A, B\}$) is formed not only by the node set $V_i$ of cardinality $|V_i|=N_i$ and the set $E_i$ of {\em structural links}, but also by the set $W_i$ that specifies the directed \textit{intralayer} signed regulatory interactions from regulator nodes in $V_i$ to structural links in $E_{i}$.
 The \textit{interlayer} interactions are captured instead by the bipartite networks $\mathcal{W}_{AB}$ (and $\mathcal{W}_{BA}$) which specify the directed {interlayer} signed regulatory interactions between nodes in layer $A$ and links in layer $B$ (nodes in layer $B$ and links in layer $A$).
-Note that the set of nodes in layer $A$ and in layer $B$ are not in a one-to-one correspondence thus, in principle, their numbers can be different.
-In this work, however, we consider only the case $N_A=N_B=N$.
+Note that the set of nodes in layer $A$ and in layer $B$ are not in a one-to-one correspondence.

 We define a generative model for random multilayer networks with triadic interactions.
 In this model the structural network in layer $A$ (layer $B$) is a random network with given (structural) degree distribution $P_A(k)$ ($P_B(k)$).
 Moreover, intralayer regulatory interactions are drawn at random while enforcing that each structural link in layer $A$ has a number of positive ($\hat{\kappa}^+$) and negative ($\hat{\kappa}^-$) regulatory interactions drawn from the distribution $\hat{P}_{A,intra}^\pm(\hat{\kappa}^\pm)$ where the regulatory nodes of each link are chosen uniformly at random among all the nodes of layer $A$.
 A similar construction is valid for the intralayer regulatory interactions in layer $B$ where each structural link has a number of positive ($\hat{\kappa}^+$) and negative ($\hat{\kappa}^-$) regulatory interactions drawn from the distribution $\hat{P}_{B,intra}^\pm(\hat{\kappa}^\pm)$.
 In an analogous way, the interlayer regulatory interactions are generated by enforcing that each structural link in layer $A$ (layer $B$) has a number $\hat{\kappa}^{\pm}$ of positive ($+$) or negative ($-$) regulatory interactions drawn from the distribution $\hat{P}_{B, inter}^\pm(\hat{\kappa}^\pm)$ ($\hat{P}_{A, inter}^\pm(\hat{\kappa}^\pm)$).
 Note that the interlayer regulator nodes of each structural link in layer $A$ (layer $B$) are chosen uniformly at random from the nodes in layer $B$ (layer $A$).